 A key element in the Group's market risk management framework is the estimation of potential future losses that may arise from adverse market movements.
 The Group utilises Value-at-Risk (VaR) to estimate such losses.
 The VaR is derived from quantitative models that use statistical and simulation methods that take account of all market rates and prices that may cause a change in a position's value.
 These include interest rates, foreign exchange rates and equity prices, their respective volatilities and the correlations between these variables.
-The Group's VaR is calculated on a Monte Carlo simulation basis using historical volatilities and correlations to generate a profit and loss distribution from several thousand scenarios.
+Effective September 2018, the Group's VaR is calculated using a historical based simulation.
+Previously, the Group's VaR was calculated on a Monte Carlo simulation basis using historical volatilities and correlations to generate a profit and loss distribution from several thousand scenarios.